havenwood/lattice/README.md

   in fact a special type of component, one which forms an entry point into the system.

-* Components: data dependencies of resources (or resources themselves).
-  Components are inherently multithreaded and computed in parallel.
-Somewhat analogous to "models" in frameworks like Rails, components are the natural abstraction Lattice provides for subdividing the work needed to compute a representation of a particular resource, and are where things like database interactions and additional queries to external services should take place.
-  Components map data dependencies into "slots" which can be used by renderers to compute representations of data within the system.
+* Cells: Lattice's go-to domain model object.
+Cells represent data dependencies of resources, or are resources themselves.
+Every Cell is a Cellulid actor, which makes them multithread and allows them to compute in parallel on modern Ruby interpreters such as JRuby and Rubinius which don't have a Global Interpreter Lock preventing concurrent execution of Ruby code.
+Cells map data dependencies into "slots" which can be used by renderers to compute representations of data within the system.

 * Renderers: translate data within the system, as fetched by components, into a requested representation.
 Renderers handle the specifics of dynamically